 Artown Board of Directors

-Abigail G. Stephenson (Artown Vice Chair)
+Abigail G. Stephenson (Artown Board Chair)

 Abbey Stephenson, JD, is a planned giving officer at the Renown Health Foundation.
 After spending ten years practicing law—primarily in the areas of estate planning and business law—she is happy to return to the non-profit sector where she started her career as a fundraiser.
 At Renown, Abbey is responsible for building the planned giving program and will also have the opportunity to increase general community knowledge about estate planning, about which she is passionate.
 In addition to serving as Vice Chair of Artown, Abbey serves on the board of directors for the Planned Giving Roundtable of Northern Nevada.
 She served as Secretary of Northern Nevada HOPES for roughly five years.